Data Deduplication

 How does it work?

 Particle retrieves C-CDAs for a given patient from the network.
-Those C-CDAs are ingested and evaluated as a bundle of documents for duplicative data.
-Evaluation of whether data is duplicative is done by comparing discrete data elements and if all of the elements are identical, duplicative data are removed.
+Those C-CDAs are ingested, transformed into FHIR resources and then evaluated for duplicative data.
+Evaluation of whether data is duplicative is done at a resource-by-resource level by comparing discrete data elements, and if all of the elements are identical duplicative data are removed.
 Every non UUID field has to have an identical value for two resources to be considered identical.

 Do I have visibility into Particle's deduplication workflow?